shockcollar/shockcollar.github.io/index.md

 ## Decoding the signals

-To reverse engineer the signal, I have bought a cheap 433.92MHz transimmer and reciever module, namely [this one](https://www.aliexpress.com/item/433M-TX-RX-Super-regenerative-Module-Wireless-Transmitting-Module-Alarm-Transmitter-Receiver/2024422377.html?spm=a2g0s.9042311.0.0.7e304c4dOMJz61) which was less than a dollar with free shipping.
+To reverse engineer the signal, I have bought a cheap 433.92MHz transimmer and receiver module, namely [this one](https://www.aliexpress.com/item/433M-TX-RX-Super-regenerative-Module-Wireless-Transmitting-Module-Alarm-Transmitter-Receiver/2024422377.html?spm=a2g0s.9042311.0.0.7e304c4dOMJz61) which was less than a dollar with free shipping.

-This contains one MX-05V reciever and a MX-FS-03V transmitter.
+This contains one MX-05V receever and a MX-FS-03V transmitter.
 They are supposed to work on 433.92MHz range, however, they may not be exactly precise, fortunatelly they have been able to communicate with the collar with no issues.
 To increase the range, I have wound a simple spiral antenna for both modules.

 ![Modules](https://raw.githubusercontent.com/shockcollar/shockcollar.github.io/master/images/modules.jpg)

 This module are really simple, they are basically analog, what you send into the transmitter, you will see it on the receiver.
 They are using amlitude modulation to achieve this, meaning the amlitude of the signal will be higher or lower depending on the input voltage.
 With this modulation on-off keying can also be observed.

-In order to be able to observe and record the signals I have connected the output of the reciever module to my audio card (aka. line input) using the following circuit:
+In order to be able to observe and record the signals I have connected the output of the receiver module to my audio card (aka. line input) using the following circuit:

 ![circuit](https://steftech.files.wordpress.com/2014/06/rf2linein.jpg)

 <p align="center">_Image from steftech.wordpress.com_</p>

-Alternatively an oscilloscope can be used, or the reciever can be directly connected to an Arduino, Raspberry pi, or similar device.
+Alternatively an oscilloscope can be used, or the receiver can be directly connected to an Arduino, Raspberry pi, or similar device.

 After recoding the line input in Audacity and pressing a button on the remote the following popped up in Audacity: